guardian/discussion-rendering/README.md

 # Discussion Rendering

+> **Warning**
+>
+> This library is **deprecated**.
+It was previously used by the dotcom-rendering (DCR) and apps-rendering (AR) projects.
+However, the dependency was removed from AR in https://github.com/guardian/dotcom-rendering/pull/7374 and the code was then merged directly into DCR in https://github.com/guardian/dotcom-rendering/pull/8057.

 This codebase started as a hack day project by @gtrufitt and @nicl.
 The purpose is parity of the existing discussion application on Frontend using the discussion API (search for Private Repo).

 ### Getting up and running for local development